crispab/crisp-dna/_docs/office-team.md

 Who is the line manager of the office staff?
 --------------------------------------------

-The office team members are actual employees, so someone needs to fulfill the equivalent of a line-manager role to set salaries.
+The office team members are actual employees, so someone needs to set salaries.
 At Crisp the office team members do this themselves!
 The employees are self-managed.

 When the team members need someone to talk to or use as a sounding board they each have a buddy.
 The team members select their own buddies (a person who they trust and who is happy to take on that role).